PRODUCTSVisit

 Stramit's cladding can be easily cut, where required, using a power saw with a cold cut saw blade or a power nibbler and, for localised cutting, tin snips.
 Avoid the use of abrasive discs as these can cause burred edges and coating damage.
 Please dispose of any off-cuts carefully and thoughtfully.

-SharpLine® cladding is readily installed with or without fiberglass insulation blanket.
+SharpLine® cladding is readily installed with or without insulation blanket.

 SharpLine® Clip Fix Cladding:

-1. Ensure all purlins/battens are in line and correctly installed and that plywood substrate, mesh, and blanket (if specified) are in place.
+1. Ensure all purlins/battens are in line and correctly installed and that plywood substrate, mesh and blanket (if specified)

 2. Use a string line, or the edge of the first sheet to align the first row of fixing clips.
-Attach the fixing clips to the structure using the correct fasteners.
+Attach the fixing clips to the structure using the correct fasteners, ensuring screws go in straight and head is not tilted or protruding.

-3. Position the first sheet over the clips ensuring the correct sheet overhangs (minimum 50mm).
+3. Position the first sheet over the clips ensuring the correct sheet overhangs (minimum eave overhang 50mm).

 4. Fasten through the vertical upstand to attach the sheet to the clip.

-5. Install fixing clips to each batten using two fasteners, placing the clip over the trailing edge of the cladding sheet.
+5. Install fixing clips to each batten using two fasteners driven in straight, placing the clip over the trailing edge of the cladding sheet.

 7. Continue to install fixing clips and subsequent sheets, checking that sheet ends at the lower edge are exactly aligned.